 OTHER USES FOR EPSOM SALTS

 Detox Bath – just add your favorite essential oils!
 Epsom salts not only help with sore muscles and cuts, but also asthma, constipation and help you relieve stress and sleep better.
+I love to add them to my DIY Mustard Bath for sore muscles and to fight the cold and flu.

 Detox drink: Mix approximately 2 tsp. of Epsom salts in 1 cup of warm water until it dissolves, then drink.
 I’d recommend only doing this when needed and make sure you drink extra water afterwards!